M. Billye Sankofa Waters, Ph.D.

 M. Billye Sankofa Waters, Venus Evans-Winters, Bettina L. Love (Eds.)

-Sanchez, M. & Sankofa Waters, M. B. (Eds.). (forthcoming).
+Sanchez, M. & Sankofa Waters, M. B. (Eds.).
+(2020).
 How we got here: The role of critical mentoring, love and teaching in preparing new generations of social justice scholars.
 Rotterdam, Netherlands: Sense Publishers.

 Sankofa Waters, M. B, Evans-Winters, V., & Love, B. L. (Eds.).
 (2019).
 Celebrating twenty years of Black girlhood: The Lauryn Hill reader.
 New York, NY: Peter Lang Publishing.